 In the future, the streets of Tokyo are ruled by more than a dozen competing gangs.
 The most powerful leader of them all is Lord Buppa.
 When news comes that the High Priest’s daughter Erika is missing on the streets, Buppa sets loose the Wanru who eliminate all the other gang members in the way in their search for her.
 This unites the gangs to stand up against such wholesale slaughter.

 Japanese director Shion Sono has become an increasingly interesting name in the last decade.
 Sono first gained attention with the modest hit of Suicide Club (2002) and went onto its sequel Noriko’s Dinner Table (2005).
-Over the next few years, Sono has made a number of other genre films, including the perversely disturbed Strange Circus (2005); Exte: Hair Extensions (2007) about killer hair extensions; Cold Fish (2010) about serial killings, tropical fish salesman and the reclamation of male pride; Guilty of Romance (2011) about sexual fulfilment and murder; Himizu (2011) about murderous children; The Land of Hope (2012) set in an alternate world; Love and Peace (2015), an awkward romance involving talking animals; Tag (2015), a reality blurring teen film set in a world without men; the comedy The Virgin Psychics (2015); The Whispering Star (2015) about an intergalactic delivery android; and Tokyo Vampire Hotel (2017), as well as non-genre items such as the gangster film Hazard (2005), the sexual drama Love Exposure (2008) and the hilarious Why Don’t You Play in Hell?
+Over the next few years, Sono has made a number of other genre films, including the perversely disturbed Strange Circus (2005); Exte: Hair Extensions (2007) about killer hair extensions; Cold Fish (2010) about serial killings, tropical fish salesman and the reclamation of male pride; Guilty of Romance (2011) about sexual fulfilment and murder; Himizu (2011) about murderous children; The Land of Hope (2012) set in an alternate world; Love and Peace (2015), an awkward romance involving talking animals; Tag (2015), a reality blurring teen film set in a world without men; the comedy The Virgin Psychics (2015); The Whispering Star (2015) about an intergalactic delivery android; Tokyo Vampire Hotel (2017); and The Forest of Love (2019), as well as non-genre items such as the gangster film Hazard (2005), the sexual drama Love Exposure (2008) and the hilarious Why Don’t You Play in Hell?
 (2013).

 Tokyo Tribe grabs you with the brashness of its opening.
 In the opening scene, Sono gives us a tour of the city, much of which takes places in a series of continuous shots that move through different vignettes as characters intersect.
 Moreover, all of the dialogue in these scenes in delivered in rap with various characters coming on to address the other characters in metre before the camera passes on to another group who come on and do their piece.
 The originality and energy of such an approach is dazzling.